Commercial Plumbing Insurance Claims: The Full Playbook for Business Owners

 5

-Request moisture mapping documentation from your mitigation contractor.
+Request moisture mapping documentation and IICRC S500 category/class designation from your mitigation contractor.

 6

-Contact DCS PIA before signing any documents or accepting any settlement offers.
+Contact DCS PIA before signing any documents, proof of loss, or accepting any settlement offers.

 Why Representation Matters